gabdennis/Data-Analytics-using-SAS/README.md

 ### Conclusion

-The Simple Linear Regression on the kaggle dataset shows a moderately significant positive relationship between Revenue and Price.
+The Simple Linear Regression on the kaggle dataset shows a strongly significant positive relationship between Revenue and Units Sold.

+### Further Considerations